mv Minerva accidents and incidents

 The Voyager ship (currently Vidanta Elegant) was supposed to depart from Malaysia on Jan 4 (15-day Asian itinerary "Riches of the Orient").
 The Minerva ship had scheduled departure on Jan 3 (15-day Canaries itinerary "Gateway to the Atlantic Isles").

-The shipowner explained its decision in brief Twitter post as “operational reasons”.
+The shipowner explained its decision in a brief Twitter post as “operational reasons”.
 All Leisure Group PLC (All Leisure Holidays) also owns the brand "Hebridean Island Cruises" and other travel businesses.

 In early 2016, the company's Managing Director and chairman R.J.
 Allard announced that company's “cruise division continued to be unprofitable”.

 Unconfirmed reports said that potential buyers inspected the Voyager ship during a recent drydock in Singapore (Keppel shipyard).

 In 2017, reportedly All Leisure Group sold off its brand "Hebridean Island Cruises", and that company's other 2 brands (Travelsphere, and "Just You") are operating under "G Adventures" licence (possibly also sold).